Skip to content

 SSH Connection Issues

-If you lose SSH connection:
+If you lose your SSH connection, do the following:

-1. Brev instances may pause after inactivity
+1. Check if your Brev instance is running.
+Brev instances may pause after inactivity.

-2. Check your Brev dashboard for instance status
+2. Check your Brev dashboard for instance status.

-3. Restart the instance if needed
+3. Restart the instance if needed.

-4. Reconnect using the SSH command
+4. Reconnect using the SSH command.

 Resource Management